If You Are a Pig-Headed Leader, Don’t Expect Loyalty in Return

 It’s easy to get seduced into thinking you’re special when you’re in a position of leadership.

-Second, leaders get more perks.
-They get bigger titles, bigger workspaces, and bigger salaries.
+Leaders get more perks.
+They get bigger titles, bigger workspace, and bigger salaries.
 Naturally, bigger egos can follow.

 For example, the senior executives of one company I worked with instituted a company-wide time-reporting system so that the minute-by-minute actions of employees could be accounted for, but exempted themselves from having to use the system, explaining that their time fluctuated too much to accurately monitor.